wbuce58/AlarmClock/README.md

 1. Navigate to https://ifttt.com and choose **My Applets** from the navigation bar.
 1. In the My Applets page, click **New Applet**.
 1. In the statement `if +this then that`, click **+this**.
-1. In the services selection page, enter `maker`, and select the Maker service.
-Maker can be used to receive a web request which will trigger an action.
+1. In the services selection page, enter `Maker Webhooks`, and select the Maker Webhook service.
+Maker Webhook can be used to receive a web request which will trigger an action.
+1. If prompted, select `Connect`
 1. Select the trigger `Receive a web request`.
 1. Choose an event name, note the name down for later use, and click **Create trigger**.
 1. The statement now reads `if maker then +that`, click **+that**.